clearlinux/clear-linux-documentation/source/tutorials/php.rst

    sudo mkdir -p /etc/php.d
    sudo touch /etc/php.d/my-php.ini

-This file can be edited with any of your specific configuration requirements, and will not be overwritten when swupd performs an update.
+This file can be edited with any of your specific configuration requirements, and will not be overwritten when :command:`swupd` performs an update.
 The `PHP configuration file`_ documentation has complete detail about what you can set in this file.

-You can verify the location of the PHP configuration files with the :command:`php --ini` command:
+Verify the location of the PHP configuration files with the :command:`php --ini` command:

 .. code-block:: bash